shama/grunt-benchmark/README.md

 ## Documentation

 ### Basic Usage Example
-Create a `benchmarks` folder and create a benchmark script within that folder, ie `fibonacci.js`:
+Create a `benchmarks/` folder and create a benchmark script within that folder, ie `fibonacci.js`:

 ```javascript